CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/install-application-and-loadbalancer-servers.md

 1. Wait for the command to finish.
 It will display the output of the installation command without making any changes to the system, to ensure things like communication between the servers are working.
 1. Check that there have been no errors in the script; these would appear in red in the console.

-    If there are no errors, continue to the next step; otherwise, check if the errors have any instructions for rectifying the issue and follow them.
+    If there are no errors, continue to the next section; otherwise, check if the errors have any instructions for rectifying the issue and follow them.

     If there are no useful instructions, check that all previous steps have been followed correctly and, if not, rectify it and run the command again. <br /><br />If this does not work, please contact [Cortex Service Desk](https://support.cortex.co.uk/) for further assistance.
 The `WhatIf` script will have created a temporary version of the config file showing what changes would be made to it when the script runs.
 The name is appended with `-WhatIf` (e.g. `Cortex.Innovation.Install.Config-WhatIf.json`).
 This file can be provided when obtaining support.